-The River Thames Half Marathon will take place at 8.30am on Sunday 29th October 2017.
-The race will start in Walton-on-Thames, Surrey, KT12 1BT.
+The River Thames Half Marathon will take place at 8.30am on Sunday 25th October 2020.
+The race will start in Walton-on-Thames, Surrey KT12 1BT.

 There is a cut off time of 2 hours 45 minutes.
 We request that you do not enter unless you are capable of running 12 and a half minutes per mile for 13.1 miles.

-It then follows the towpath to Hurst Park where there will be a section of approx. 2 miles on road to the War Memorial near to Hampton Court Bridge.
-The route then follows the towpath to Weybridge and finally back along Walton Road to the finish under Walton Bridge
+The route follows roads and towpath from Walton Bridge to the War Memorial near to Hampton Court Bridge.
+The route then follows the towpath to the finish under Walton Bridge.

 The route is flat, fast and scenic.
 The race is suitable for all standards of runners.

-Sport Systems will be providing chip timing and every finisher will receive a bespoke medal and goody bag.
-The closing date for entry is 10am on Friday 27th October 2017, or earlier if the entry limit is reached.
+Every finisher will receive a bespoke medal and goody bag.
+The closing date for entry is 10am on Friday 23rd October 2020, or earlier if the entry limit is reached.
 No entries on the day.

 The route passes Molesey cricket pitch.
 This picture is from 1780 — at East Molesey Cricket Club.

 The race finishes at Walton Bridge — in Walton-on-Thames.